If you work in marketing, or have ever tried to sell a product or service, chances are you’ve harnessed the power of social proofing.

 Just because a huge crowd has gathered to bid on 44 Smith Street, doesn’t mean 44 Smith Street is the best house for you.
 Talk to your advisers, do your research, and think independently and clearly about what you are looking to buy, and why.
 Buying a house is one of the biggest purchases you will ever make, so it’s worth taking time and clearing your head to ensure you make the best decision.

-Please feel free to call me anytime to discuss your unique situation, so you can make a rational and informed decision.
+Book a chat with your Smartline Adviser today to discuss your unique situation, so you can make a rational, sensible decision.

 DISCLAIMER: The information contained in this article is correct at the time of publishing and is subject to change.
 It is intended to be of a general nature only.
 It has been prepared without taking into account any person’s objectives, financial situation or needs.
 Before acting on this information, Smartline recommends that you consider whether it is appropriate for your circumstances.
 Smartline recommends that you seek independent legal, financial, and taxation advice before acting on any information in this article.